 Familial Colorectal Cancers: Hereditary Non-Polyposis Colon Cancer (HNPCC)/Lynch Syndrome

-About 153,000 people are diagnosed with colorectal cancer each year in the United States.
-About 10 to 15% of these cancers may be caused by genetic abnormalities that run in families.
-One of these abnormalities is Lynch Syndrome (HNPCC).
-It is the most common type of hereditary colorectal cancer and causes about 3% of colorectal cancer diagnoses.
+Each year, about 154,000 people in the United States are diagnosed with colorectal cancer.
+About 5 out of 100 cases of colorectal cancers may be caused by genetic abnormalities (gene changes or mutations) that can be passed down from your parents (hereditary).
+One of these abnormalities is hereditary non-polyposis colon cancer (HNPCC), also called Lynch syndrome.
+It is the most common type of hereditary colorectal cancer and causes about 3 out of 100 cases of colorectal cancer.

-- Families with a history of Lynch Type II syndrome also report colorectal cancers in young relatives.
-They also have cases of HNPCC-related cancers, such as endometrial, gastric, liver, kidney, brain, and some skin cancers.
+- Type II (HNPCC type B): Families also report colorectal cancers in young relatives.
+They also have cases of other HNPCC-related cancers, such as endometrial, gastric, liver, kidney, brain, and some skin cancers.

 The genes that have been found to cause HNPCC are MLH1, MSH2, MSH6, PMS2, and EPCAM.
-Someone with a mutation (change) on any one of these genes has about an 80% risk of colon cancer during his or her life.
+A mutation (change) on one of these genes means you have an 80 out of 100 lifetime risk of colon cancer.

 People with HNPCC are most likely to have cancer on the right side of the colon.
 Sporadic cases (those not caused by a gene mutation) tend to cause cancer on the left side of the colon.
 Flexible sigmoidoscopy, a standard screening test for colorectal cancer, only looks at the left side of the colon and is a poor screening test for those with HNPCC.

-Those with HNPCC develop polyps at the same rate as other people but the polyps are more likely to turn into cancer.
-The progression of polyps to cancer when you have HNPCC is quicker than sporadic cases of colorectal cancer.
+If you have HNPCC, you develop polyps at the same rate as other people, but the polyps are more likely to turn into cancer.
+Polyps progress more quickly to cancer when you have HNPCC than if you have a sporadic case of colorectal cancer.

-The Amsterdam II criteria helps figure out if a family has a risk of HPNCC.
+The Amsterdam II criteria help figure out if a family has a risk of HNPCC.
 These criteria state that HPNCC should be suspected in families when at least 3 relatives have an HNPCC-related cancer and:

 - One is a first-degree relative (parent, sibling, or child) of the other two.